realm/realm-java/README.md

 ### Upgrading Gradle Wrappers

  All gradle projects in this repository have `wrapper` task to generate Gradle Wrappers.
-Those tasks refer `gradleVersion` property defined in `/realm.properties` in order to determine Gradle Version of generating wrappers.
+Those tasks refer to `gradleVersion` property defined in `/realm.properties` in order to determine Gradle Version of generating wrappers.
 We have a script `./tools/update_gradle_wrapper.sh` to automate these steps.
 When you update Gradle Wrappers, please obey the following steps.

  1. Edit `gradleVersion` property in defined in `/realm.properties` to new Gradle Wrapper version.